Techimium/repeaterly/readme.txt

 Repeaterly comes packed with powerful widgets to make your Elementor designs dynamic and flexible:

+- **Dynamic Tags** Use ACF fields, subfields, and post data inside any Elementor widget — a feature normally locked behind Elementor Pro, now fully available for free with Repeaterly.

 - **Dynamic Button** Create buttons with dynamic content from ACF fields, post titles, permalinks, and more.

 - **Dynamic Image** Display images dynamically from ACF fields, post thumbnails, or featured images.